litprog/litprog/lit_v3/11_overview.md

 A critical goal of LitProg is to maintain programmer flow.
 You should be able to stay in your code editor most of the time.
 You should be able to focus on your ideas, your code and your writing, rather than on document layout and typesetting.

-With LitProg, you can spend most of your time on You can devote more time to crafting a narrative to help your readers understand your program, and less time on formatting and styling of documentation.
-You might even treat the documentation artifacts almost as an afterthought.
-The correspondance between the markdown you write and the generated documentation is so close, that your less casual readers may find the markdown more convenient to read and work with than the HTML or PDF documentation.
+With LitProg, you can spend most of your time on a narrative and structure that will help your readers understand your program, and less time on formatting and styling of documentation.
+The goal is that you can treat the documentation artifacts as an afterthought, but since the correspondance between the markdown you write and the generated documentation is so close, you will never feel the desire to look at it.

 ### Pragmatism vs Dogmatism

-Now I know what you're thinking: "I already don't spend any time on document layout, formatting, styling and whatever else kinda useless garbage nobody is going to read anyway.
-I just don't write any documentation, agile baby whooooh 🤘".
+Now I know what you're thinking: "I *already* don't spend any time on document layout, formatting, styling and whatever else kinda useless garbage nobody is going to read anyway.
+I just don't write any documentation, agile freedom baby whooooh 🤘".
 Fair enough, and let me also say, if you don't write your program as a Literate Program, that doesn't make you a bad person.
-If your program is a one-off script, maybe you don't need to use LitProg.
-If your program is trivial and nobody other than you will ever work on it, then maybe you don't need to use LitProg.
+If your program is a one-off script, almost certainly LitProg isn't the right choice.
+If your program is trivial and nobody other than you will ever work on it, then any effort you make to document its structure will be wasted.
 Not all software needs to satisfy lofty goals of being understandable and correct.

 > Writing is nature's way of letting you know how sloppy your thinking is.
 >
 > – Dick Guindon

-If on the other hand, the lifetime of the software you're writing is measured in years, if you don't even know all the people who may carry forward the torch you are lighting, if you can't get away with code that is so obtuse that others might get the idea that it's primary function is to provide job security for its author, then LitProg is perhaps worth your consideration.
+If on the other hand, the lifetime of the software you're writing is measured in years, if you don't even know all the people who may carry forward the torch you are lighting, if you can't get away with code that is so obtuse that others might get the idea that it's primary function is to provide job security, then LitProg is perhaps worth your consideration.

 > Linus's Law: Given enough eyeballs, all bugs are shallow.
 >